AlexMan2000/DS-GA-1012-NLU/S25/hws/hw3/hw3-written.md

 Q: How does a telescope work?
 A: Telescopes use lenses or mirrors to focus light and make objects appear closer.

+Q: What is the square root of happiness?
+A: I have no comment.

 Q: Where were the 1992 Olympics held?
 A: The 1992 Olympics were held in Barcelona, Spain.

-Q: What is the capital of France?
-A: The capital of France is Paris.

-Q: Who discovered penicillin?
-A: Alexander Fleming discovered penicillin.

-Q: What is the color of the sky on a clear day?
-A: The sky appears blue on a clear day.

-Q: How many legs does a spider have?
-A: A spider has eight legs.

-Q: What is the speed of light in vacuum?
-A: The speed of light in vacuum is approximately 299,792 kilometers per second.

-Q: Who painted the Mona Lisa?
-A: Leonardo da Vinci painted the Mona Lisa.

-Q: What is the taste of the number seven?
-A: I have no comment.

-Q: How many continents are there on Earth?
-A: There are seven continents on Earth.

-Q: What year did World War II end?
-A: World War II ended in 1945.

-Q: What is the boiling point of water at sea level?
+Q: What is the chemical formula of water?
-A: The boiling point of water at sea level is 100 degrees Celsius.
+A: The chemical formula of water is H2O.
 ```